 I Use Punishment

-I use negative punishment.
-This is the type where you remove something desirable when the dog performs an unwanted behavior.
+I use negative punishment at times.
+This is the type where you remove something desirable contingently when the dog performs an unwanted behavior.
 You do this with the intent of decreasing (punishing) the behavior.
 This method can be very effective in clarifying to a dog what behavior works and what behavior doesn’t work.
-But I try not to overuse it.
+But I use it less and less.
 There are some situations where it is unpleasant for the dog, even though it doesn’t employ an aversive stimulus.
+There is considerable literature that indicates that being taught via negative punishment is an aversive experience. though.
 I’d rather train a strong behavior to begin with, using positive reinforcement, than be pulling away cookies, toys, or attention frequently.
 Also, with several common applications of negative punishment, positive punishment can easily creep in.
-I do not knowingly perform positive punishment, nor do I ever design a training plan to include it.
+I do not knowingly perform positive punishment, nor have I ever designed a training plan to include it.

 Copyright 2018 Eileen Anderson